 Onboarding: Great HR lingo but light on implementationFor all the non-HR people out there, onboarding denotes the process whereby an employee is welcomed, or integrated into a new company.
 Onboarding is top of the HR vocabulary for people working in the sector.
 However, the study has shown that onboarding is more rooted in language than it is in workplace-based practice.

-Well, they’re saying plenty of things, but none of them are glowing reports about onboarding experiences.
+What do new employees say?Well, they’re saying plenty of things, but none of them are glowing reports about onboarding experiences.
 Some 43% said it took a week for them to gain access to a basic workstation and administrative tools.

+“The HR professionals who participated in the study were of the opinion that onboarding is incredibly important, and yet 34% of employees have not witnessed such a program at their organization at all.” – Dirk Buyens, Vlerick Business SchoolWhilst it is widely acknowledged that offices are mighty busy places, it’s essential that HR teams prepare an onboarding plan for the integration of a new employee before they even start.
+This should include preparing a welcome-sheet with all their log-in and workstation requirements.
 It will cut down on time-wasting fuss when they arrive.
 Over half of employees asked said their integration period was rushed, and only lasted the first month on the job.
 This is despite an estimated 48% of HR professionals understanding that the onboarding process should last for at least the first three months of an employee’s working life in a new company.

 Share this story